 (Version 0.7, experimental product, released April 2017)

-**NOTE: disruption in image production for the Light Stress Damage product suite below is due to an issue with the GOES-16 satellite, which provides the GOES Surface and Insolation Products (GSIP) from which we source the Photosynthetically Active Radiation (PAR) data.
-NOAA is working on a fix, which will be implemented as soon as possible.**
+**NOTE: disruption in image production for the Light Stress Damage product suite below is due to the loss, from both the GOES-15 and GOES-16 satellites, of the GOES Surface and Insolation Products (GSIP), from which we source the Photosynthetically Active Radiation (PAR) data.
+We continue working on a fix, which will be implemented as soon as possible.**

 Mass coral bleaching is a phenomenon driven by environmental stress.
 Currently, all operational satellite products used to monitor stress related to mass coral bleaching events are based solely on sea surface temperature (SST).
 Whereas temperature is clearly the main environmental driver of this phenomenon, it is actually the stress caused by excessive light that leads to bleaching.
 The link to temperature is that increased ambient temperature reduces a coral's ability to tolerate light stress.
 So if the stress from light is already high, the addition of small amounts of heat stress can trigger coral bleaching.
 If the light stress is less, then more heat stress is needed to trigger bleaching.